Proclaiming the Good News of Justice and Peace

 Your gift annuity brings you a special bonus at tax time: a sizeable portion, if not all, of your payments will be tax-free.
 While older annuitants will receive payments that are totally tax-free, all donors are entitled to a donation receipt that will result in a tax credit.

-Gifts of publicly traded stocks or securities are another way that you can make a charitable gift to CJI.
-Securities include stocks, bonds, treasury bills, warrants, futures, mortgages, GIC’s and mutual funds.
-Real property and RRIF’s may also be donated.
+Gifts of real property may also be donated.
 Real property is land and buildings.
 Other property may be any other personal property such as works of art, jewellery, paintings, etc. Donating property provides a simple means to provide a gift without first having to sell the property being donated.